p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Articles/Smart-contract-and-Kalp-Golang-SDK.md

 -   **Offer security:** Running on tamper-proof blockchain networks.
 -   **Power DApps:** Enabling new forms of decentralized finance, gaming, and more.

-With tools like the Kalp Golang SDK, you’re equipped to start building your own smart contracts and bring your innovative ideas to life on the blockchain!
+With tools like the KALP Golang SDK, you’re equipped to start building your own smart contracts and bring your innovative ideas to life on the blockchain!